 For this reason, processing vendors offer cutting services, the most popular being flame cutting.
 Flame cutting uses a heat source to cut into hard, thick steel plate material on a large table.

-Oxy Fuel Cutting: This process uses a flame that heats the material surface, followed by a blast of oxygen along the cut line.
+This process uses a flame that heats the material surface, followed by a blast of oxygen along the cut line.
 Oxygen greatly increases the temperature of the flame, effectively “cutting” (or burning away) the material.
-Oxy fuel cutting is less precise and slower than other cutting methods - however, it can cut much thicker material.
+Oxy fuel cutting can cut much thicker material, but can be slower and less effectuive when cutting materials outside its optimum thickness range.

-Plasma Fuel Cutting: Plasma cutting uses a channel of compressed, superheated, electrically ionized gas to cut into steel and metal materials.
-Plasma cutting is more precise and faster than oxy fuel, and is limited by the thickness it can accurately cut.
+Plasma cutting uses a channel of compressed, superheated, electrically ionized gas to cut into steel and metal materials.
+Plasma cutting is more precise and fast when cutting thinner materials, but is less effective in cutting materials above its optimum thickness range.

 Steel plate pieces machined by plasma cutter.